top of page

 Branches of applied behavior analysis, colorful fruit tree producing different types of fruits

-At Inspire, we also use the principles of behavior and learning to promote fitness and environmental sustainability for youth in our outdoor nature camps.
+At Inspire, we also use the principles of behavior and learning to promote environmental sustainability for youth in our outdoor nature camps.

 What is behavior?